 It didn’t take long for this practice to be adopted into what is commonly known as demos; time-limited or content-limited teasers of the game released to ramp up hype or in some cases to test the game and see how well it performs on your device.
-They were included within magazines or newsletters and were an easy way to try out a bunch of games (and get you to subscribe to the zines, of course).
+They were included within magazines or newsletters and were an easy way to try out a bunch of games (and get you to subscribe to said zines, of course).
 In some cases, they were even included within other full games, such as the Spyro the Dragon games containing demos of the Crash Bandicoot series, accessible by inputting a cheat code!

-The Decline and The Return of Demos
+The Decline and Return of Demos

 However, in just the last couple of years, it seems that videogame trials are slowly reemerging and becoming prominent again.
 Relatively recent AAA games like Final Fantasy XV included a demo, and in the indie space, they got a massive boost.
 I believe this goes down to two things.

 First, the rise of in-development, early access games.
-As part of the process of marketing a game while it’s still in the earliest stages of development, early access has gone together with playable demos showing a sample of the game.
+As part of the process of marketing a game while it’s still in the earliest stages of development, early access has gone hand-in-hand with playable demos showing a sample of the game.
 For example, Decline’s Drops and The Outbreak Story remain in-development, with demos that you can download, play right away, and offer feedback and bug reports for.

 Second, the rise of new events held by big storefronts like GOG and Steam shows that even to this day, demos are a viable and effective way to get more eyes on your games.
 My only problem with these events is that they’re time-limited, with the demos being unobtainable after some time, and both storefronts engage in this artificial scarcity, much to my dismay.

-It’s hard to say whether AAA studios will keep embracing demos as indie developers did in recent years, and honestly, I don’t expect them to stick around much in that regard, but I foresee that free trials will remain relevant in the indie scene without fading out.
+It’s hard to say whether AAA studios will keep embracing demos as indie developers did in recent years, and honestly, I don’t expect them to stick around much in that regard, but I foresee that free trials will remain relevant in the indie games scene without fading out.

 Interested in other opinion pieces?
 Just a small sample: